The Trading Post

 Once you've made your offer, all you have to do is wait.
-If the trader accepts your offer, the item(s) you bid on will be placed in your inventory; if not, you'll get whatever you offered back either when s/he rejects it, or when the trade lot is cancelled.
+If the trader accepts your offer, the item(s) you bid on will be placed in your inventory; if not, you'll get whatever you offered back either when s/he rejects it, or when the trade lot is cancelled after two weeks.

 When your offer is accepted or rejected, one of these faces will pop up in the corner to alert you.